Laugny/LaugnyFy/README.md

 - LaugnyFy is now in Alpha (08.05.2022)
 - There arent many songs in the Collection yet, if you want to help with the Project, you can always suggest a song.
+- The downloads for the Versions 1.3 ALPHA and lower were removed because the Songs are now stored in the AppData folder and the Program itsel isnt that big anymore.
 ## LaugnyFy

 ![Logo](https://cdn.discordapp.com/attachments/808405153525923880/971874258361925652/LaugnyFy.gif?size=4096)